 - Last night I stayed up way past my bedtime to watch "8", a play about the Proposition 8 trial out in California.
 Dustin Lance condensed the trial transcripts and an all-star cast got together for this staged reading of the play.
 The trial parts are directly from the transcripts - they aren't embellished or made up.
 David Boies, lawyer for the plaintiffs said last night, "We put fear and prejudice on trial and as you can see, fear and prejudice lost."
 If you've ever wondered why the word marriage matters to a gay or lesbian couple rather than just being in a domestic partnership, I encourage you to watch this.
 The words from the testimonies of the plaintiffs are incredibly poignant.
 You can catch the whole thing here.

 What have you read/written/watched/listened to this week that moved you?
-Link it up, my friends!
+Link it up in the comments!